-THIRD FLOOR: Entrance Vestibule, Hallway, Open Plan Lounge/Kitchen, Two Bedrooms and Centre Shower Room.

-5.0 SERVICES (No tests have been applied to any of the services) Water: Mains Mains Electricity: Mains Gas: Mains Drainage: Mains Central Heating: Gas fired boiler to radiators.
+ACCOMMODATION FIRST FLOOR:- Entrance Vestibule, Hallway, Lounge, Dining Kitchen, Bedroom and Bathroom.
+5.0 SERVICES (No tests have been applied to any of the services) Water: Electricity: Mains Gas: Mains Drainage: Mains Gas fired boiler Central Heating: 6.0 OUTBUILDINGS Garage: None.
+Others: Residents brick built bin compound.

-6.0 OUTBUILDINGS Garage: None.
-Others: None.
-7.0 GENERAL CONDITION - A building survey has not been carried out, nor has any inspection been made of any woodwork, services or other parts of the property which were covered, unexposed or inaccessible The report cannot therefore confirm that such parts of the property are free from defect.
+GENERAL CONDITION - A building survey has not been carried out, nor has any inspection been made of any woodwork, services or other parts of the property which were covered, unexposed or inaccessible.
+The report cannot therefore confirm that such parts of the property are free from defect.
 Failure to rectify defects, particularly involving water penetration may result in further and more serious defects arising.
 Where defects exist and where remedial work is necessary, prospective purchasers are advised to seek accurate estimates and costings from appropriate Contractors or Specialists before proceeding with the purchase.
-Generally we will not test or report on boundary walls, fences, outbuildings, radon gas or site contamination. imney stacks w urnished and floors were covered.
-The inspection of the main roof covering to the building as observed from ground level only.
-This was restricted in part, due to the height of the The property appears to have been adequately maintained.
-No obvious significant defects were identified which would adversely affect value of security.
-There are tree There are trees located within close proximity.
-General advice suggest that no trees should be planted any closer to a building than its mature height and regular maintenance is desirable.
+Generally we will not test or report on boundary walls, fences, outbuildings, radon gas or site contamination.

+The property was occupied, furnished and floors partially covered.
+The inspection of the main roof covering to the building and mutual chimney stacks was observed from ground level only.
+This was severely restricted, due to the height of the building and boundary constraints.